brechtm/brechtm.github.io/content/2013-10-26_introducing-rinohtype.rst

 I first want to finish refactoring and documenting the remaining parts of the code.
 When this is done, performance tweaking will probably very high on my to do list.
 Once the current functionality is more or less stable, I'd like to tackle maths typesetting.
 I'm secretly hoping Microsoft's mathematical OpenType layout extensions can help me get good results for at least a `small number of fonts <http://en.wikipedia.org/wiki/Category:Mathematical_OpenType_typefaces>`_ with minimal effort.

-Some features that I have been thinking of, in order of likeliness to actually make it into RinohType in the foreseeable future:
+Some other features that I have been thinking of, in order of likeliness to actually make it into RinohType in the foreseeable future:

 - Manual figure placement!
 - Provide a number of standard document/page/font styles